When it comes to ecommerce, there’s one thing you definitely count on: change is always just around the corner!

 Geo-targeting, which involves identifying a user’s location and providing content based on that location, is already frequently used by retailers with physical stores.
 For example, if a consumer’s close to a store, the company’s mobile app may deliver push notifications to the user’s phone to inform them of special in-store promotions occuring, encouraging them to visit that particular location.

 Another way this can work is by collaborating with physical stores that sell related goods.
-For instance, if you have an ecommerce site that sells online courses on dog training, you might set up a partnership with brick-and-mortar pet supply stores.
+For instance, if you have an ecommerce website that sells online courses on dog training, you might set up a partnership with brick-and-mortar pet supply stores.
 Whenever a shopper visits these stores and makes a purchase or signs up for their loyalty program, you could send the shopper a special offer for your dog-training courses.

 For many buyers, delivery speed is a very important factor when it comes to choosing which online stores to purchase from.
 No longer content to wait weeks to receive an order, shoppers often expect to at least have the option to select express shipping at checkout, allowing them to have their packages delivered within a day or two.

-For example, in June 2022, Amazon announced that the company was set to commence trials of a new drone delivery service, Prime Air, to deliver customers’ orders with drones within an hour.
+For example, in June 2022, Amazon announced that the company was set to commence trials of a new drone delivery option, Prime Air, to deliver customers’ orders with drones within an hour.
 Walmart already has a similar service in place, allowing people to receive their purchases in less than 30 minutes via drone for orders weighing 5 lb or less.
 While this type of technology is currently rather limited, we can expect it to become more developed and more prevalent in the future for ecommerce.

 Another trend resulting from the ecommerce innovation of quick commerce is the option to place an order online and pick it up at a brick-and-mortar store.
 During checkout, the site will inform visitors of the physical stores closest to their location.
 Once their purchases are finalized, they’ll receive an email when their orders are ready to be picked up, often within a few hours or even minutes!